 Some fledglings and nestlings you find on the ground will be visibly injured, with damaged wings or legs, or obvious cuts.
 If they seem listless or swollen, then they are probably unwell.

 If the bird has been caught by a cat, then it will need to be given antibiotics, as the bacteria on a cat’s teeth and claws can cause septicaemia, a serious infection of the bloodstream.
 A baby bird will often not recover from the shock of being caught by a cat or its injuries may be too severe.
 This is why it’s especially important to keep cats out of your garden during breeding season.

 If you find an ill or hurt baby bird on the ground, or you are sure the parents are dead or you can’t find the nest, then place the bird in a small box lined with soft material and cover the top loosely with a newspaper or towel.
 Be extra careful when handling a baby bird as its bones are very delicate and you could inadvertently injure it.

 Keep the bird indoors somewhere quiet and cool and contact a wildlife rescue organisation who can take it away to give it the proper care it needs.
 Do not try and nurse it back to health yourself.

-If you know the baby bird’s parents are dead then call a wildlife sanctuary to take it away.
-It is illegal to keep wild birds in captivity even if you plan to release it and you can do more harm than good trying to raise it yourself as baby birds need a specialist diet and training to learn necessary skills to survive in the wild when it is eventually released.
+It is illegal to keep a wild bird in captivity even if you plan to release it once it is healthy and able to fly.
+Baby birds need a specialist diet and training to learn the necessary skills required to survive in the wild when they are eventually released.

 The best advice if you find a baby bird is to leave it alone wherever possible and only intervene if absolutely necessary.
-Many baby birds die and the strongest chicks will survive without human intervention ready for survival as adults in the wild.
+The chances are it is a strong, healthy chick getting used to life on its own and survival as an adult in the wild.